CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Substitution-and-J.lagda.md

 ```
     fro-to : (x y : Bool) → isRetract (encode x y) (decode x y)
-    fro-to x y = J (λ c p → decode x c (encode x c p) ≡ p) (fro-to-Refl x)
+    fro-to x y = J (λ z p → decode x z (encode x z p) ≡ p) (fro-to-refl x)
 ```

 This completes the equivalence!

+## The Encode-Decode Method

-These encode-decode proofs have a similar shape.
+These encode-decode proofs all have a similar shape.
 Let's summarise what we did, noting what was unique to ``Bool`` and what we can re-use for an arbitrary type.

 <!--